 Call the Test Center at 319-398-5456 for more information and to find a location closest to you.

 3. Financial Aid

-Submit the Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1.
-Start early - the financial aid process can take three to five months.
+Submit the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1.
+Start early - the financial aid process can take some time to complete.
 Go to www.fafsa.gov.

 4. Scholarships